-Tis: Carcinoma in situ (tumor is still confined to the epidermis, the outermost skin layer).
+Tis: Carcinoma in situ (the tumor is still confined to the epidermis, the outermost skin layer).

 T1: The tumor is 2 centimeters (cm) across (about 4/5 inch) or smaller and has no or only 1 high-risk feature (see below).

-T2: Tumor is larger than 2 cm across, or is any size with 2 or more high-risk features.
+T2: The tumor is larger than 2 cm across, or is any size with 2 or more high-risk features.

-T3: Tumor has grown into facial bones, such as the jaw bones or bones around the eye.
+T3: The tumor has grown into facial bones, such as the jaw bones or bones around the eye.

-T4: Tumor has grown into other bones in the body or into the base of the skull.
+T4: The tumor has grown into other bones in the body or into the base of the skull.

 High-risk features: These features are used to distinguish between some T1 and T2 tumors.

-- Tumor is thicker than 2 millimeters (mm).
+- The tumor is thicker than 2 millimeters (mm).

-- Tumor has invaded down into the lower dermis or subcutis (Clark level IV or V).
+- The tumor has invaded down into the lower dermis or subcutis (Clark level IV or V).

-- Tumor has grown into tiny nerves in the skin (perineural invasion).
+- The tumor has grown into tiny nerves in the skin (perineural invasion).

-- Tumor started on an ear or on non-hair-bearing lip.
+- The tumor started on an ear or on a part of the lip.

-- Tumor cells look very abnormal (poorly differentiated or undifferentiated) when seen under a microscope.
+- The tumor cells look very abnormal (poorly differentiated or undifferentiated) under a microscope.

 NX: Nearby lymph nodes cannot be assessed.

-N1: Spread to 1 nearby lymph node which is on the same side of the body as the main tumor and is 3 centimeters (cm) or less across.
+N1: The cancer has spread to 1 nearby lymph node which is on the same side of the body as the main tumor and is 3 centimeters (cm) or less across.

-N2a: Spread to 1 nearby lymph node which is on the same side of the body as the main tumor and is larger than 3 cm but not larger than 6 cm across.
+N2a: The cancer has spread to 1 nearby lymph node which is on the same side of the body as the main tumor and is larger than 3 cm but not larger than 6 cm across.

-N2b: Spread to more than 1 nearby lymph node on the same side of the body as the main tumor, none of which are larger than 6 cm across.
+N2b: The cancer has spread to more than 1 nearby lymph node on the same side of the body as the main tumor, none of which are larger than 6 cm across.

-N2c: Spread to nearby lymph node(s) on the other side of the body from the main tumor, none of which are larger than 6 cm across.
+N2c: The cancer has spread to nearby lymph node(s) on the other side of the body from the main tumor, none of which are larger than 6 cm across.

-N3: Spread to any nearby lymph node that is larger than 6 cm across.
+N3: The cancer has spread to any nearby lymph node that is larger than 6 cm across.

-To assign an overall stage, the T, N , and M categories are combined in a process called stage grouping.
+To assign an overall stage, the T, N, and M categories are combined in a process called stage grouping.
 The stages are described using the number 0 and Roman numerals from I to IV.
-In general, patients with lower stage cancers tend to have a better prognosis for a cure or long-term survival.
+In general, patients with lower stage cancers tend to have a better outlook for a cure or long-term survival.

 Tis, N0, M0